 The Old Main Street Tertiary Plan specifically addresses properties which front onto either side of Old Main Street, between Bexhill Road and Main Street North.
 However, consideration is also given to all publicly and privately-owned lands which are generally bounded by Bexhill Road to the south, Main Street North to the east, properties fronting onto the south side of Dover Crescent to the north and St. John Cemetery to the west.
 The current use is residential and includes primarily single family dwellings, with some accessory units.
-Surrounding uses include additional low density residential to the north, townhouse units and a fourstory condominium apartment building across the Main Street By-pass to the east, and residential uses to the west and south.
-The subject lands are shown on Schedule 3.
+Surrounding uses include additional low density residential to the north, townhouse units and a four-story condominium apartment building across the Main Street By-pass to the east, and residential uses to the west and south.
+The subject lands are shown on Map Number 1, which is appended for information purposes only.